 While there is limited evidence to suggest that certain foods can directly cause acne, studies have found that a diet high in sugar and unhealthy fats can contribute to the development and exacerbation of the condition.

-- Sugary foods, such as as chocolate, can cause a spike in blood sugar levels, which triggers the release of insulin.
-High levels of insulin can stimulate the production of androgens, which can lead to increased oil production and clogged pores.
+• Sugary treats like chocolate can cause a surge in blood sugar levels, prompting the release of insulin.
+This excess insulin can trigger the production of androgens, leading to increased oil production and blocked pores.

-- Overall, maintaining a healthy and balanced diet that is rich in whole foods, fruits and vegetables, and lean protein can help support healthy skin and reduce the risk of acne.
+• Overall, adopting a balanced diet rich in whole foods, fruits, vegetables, and lean protein can promote healthy skin and lower the likelihood of acne breakouts.

 Does the type of chocolate make a difference?